QualitaX/QX-Analytics-Experiments/erc3643adoption.md

 The above only return 1 transaction - What is the Tokeny: T-REX Servicing - see: 0x670ac37a1f420f3ea18b87aa06a5b7134b75578094d7fa93a3c4e6d10183e4b1 ?

-DO NOT RUN THE BELOW AS-IS EXPENSIVE AND NOT OPTIMIZED.
+DO NOT RUN THE BELOW QUERY AS-IS  - EXPENSIVE AND NOT OPTIMIZED.
 ```

 SELECT date(block_timestamp) as date, transaction_hash, to_address, value, input